Diana Berg: Career

 Diana established the Mariupol-based art platform Tu in 2016 and is currently running it from abroad.
 She established a platform advocating for social transformation and cultural advancement to support human rights and freedoms, addressing issues like gender inequality, discrimination, and ultra-right radicalism.
 Notably, as the only grassroots movement in eastern Ukraine, she promotes modern arts and underground culture alongside her broader social initiatives.

 On 12 June 2016, she entered Mariupol's center and participated in a military parade honouring the city's second anniversary of liberation from Donetsk People's Republic rebels.
 She wore the LGBT community's rainbow flag, which had the Ukrainian flag stitched to it.
 There was only one protest in favor of the "March of Equality" that took place in Kyiv.

 Diana Berg directed Platform Tu space and the Tu art-group for six years, overseeing their work in protecting rights.
 After fleeing from Russian-occupied Mariupol in March 2022 to Kyiv, she adapted operations to the wartime situation, and despite facing a second total loss, Platform Tu continues to provide humanitarian aid, evacuate individuals from occupied areas, fundraise for refugees, and safeguard museums at risk.

 Diana coordinated the only Ukrainian program in Kassel during Documenta.
 Additionally, she co-organized Berlin Pride's Ukrainian column, which is where she coined the slogan "Arm Ukraine now, make pride in Mariupol possible."
 Tu is carrying out her cultural initiative as well.
 The Platform Tu team is now working on the "Memoriupol" online homage to Mariupol culture.

 She claimed in a 2021 article that when traditional forms of protest fail, one must become creative, and she is certain of this.
 Diana discussed her transformation from a subservient woman to the leader of creative protest and her desire to stop offending audiences with Zaborona journalist Alyona Vyshnytska.

+In August 2025, during the funeral of Ukrainian serviceman David Chichkan, Berg witnessed and later confirmed that Denis Kapustin, the leader of the Russian Volunteer Corps, had assaulted Ukrainian war veteran Viktor Pylypenko for carrying an LGBT flag to the ceremony.